segmentio/analytics-node/README.md

 ## Integrations

-There are two main modes of analytics integration: server-side and client-side.
+There are two main modes of analytics integration: client-side and server-side.
 You can use just one, or both.

 #### Client-side vs. Server-side